ShishirKumar93/linear_regression_implementation/README.md

  2) RidgeRegression621: linear regression with L2 regularisation.
 It has methods predict() and fit().
  3) LogisticRegression621: logistic regression.
 It has methods fit(), predict() and predict_proba().

- The AdaGrad algorithm is encapsulated inside minimize() function, which is called by the different classes and returns the parameter combination that mimizes loss.
+ The AdaGrad algorithm is encapsulated inside minimize() function, which is called by above classes and returns the parameter combination that minimizes loss.

- test_class.py and test_regr.py are tests designed to check our implementation.
+ test_class.py and test_regr.py are tests designed to validate our implementation.

+ Thanks to @partt for the guidance and support in this school project.